 Make sure checking the price is the first thing you do, as this saves you wasting your time analysing a bench, only to discover it wasn’t in your budget to begin with.
 This is especially important on higher-priced equipment.

 Weight bench maintenance

 Weight benches should be cleaned after every use to stop them from becoming stained or smelly.
-You may also want to occasionally apply a mild lubricant, such as WD40, to the moving parts, in order to ensure they continue to operate smoothly.
+You may also want to occasionally apply a mild lubricant, such as a light grease, to the moving parts, in order to ensure they continue to operate smoothly.